rancher/ecm-distro-tools/docs/releasing_rke2.md

 1. Update release report
 </details>

-**NOTE** Once the GA tags are created, the KDM PR, Release Notes, and GA RPM steps can all be done/should be in tendem to one another.
+**NOTE** Once the GA tags are created, the KDM PR, Release Notes, and GA RPM steps can all be done/should be in tandem to one another.

 ## Finalize Release
 ### Merge KDM PR